Our Story

 My story in bat making continues to grow.
-Beginning JPGavan in 2012 as a 16 year old high school student, selling Indian-made bats mainly to friends and some followers I had grown through a Youtube channel and facebook page, I launched JPGavan with the biggest bat in the world - the JPGavan Tyrant which was designed as a training aid (although many used it in games).
-I also sold a small amount of Indian-made English Willow bats but with little knowledge of the industry didn't know much about how to deal with small cracks and other general wear and tear on bats.
+I began JPGavan in 2012 as a 16 year old high school student, selling Indian-made bats mainly to friends and followers I'd grown through a YouTube channel and Facebook page.
+I launched with the biggest bat in the world, the JPGavan Tyrant, designed as a training aid, though plenty of people used it in games.
+I also sold a small number of Indian-made English willow bats, but with little knowledge of the industry I didn't know much about how to handle small cracks and general wear and tear.

-Over the years I've continued to work on and improve my bat making and repairing.
-I worked as head repairer at Kingsgrove Sports for 18 months where I gained great knowledge not only into the repairs but how to do a lot of them in short time but also to do them well.
-Since 2015 I have worked with professional cricketers and continue to rely on their feedback into the quality of my repair work and bat making.
+Over the years I've kept working on and improving my bat making and repairs.
+I spent 18 months as head repairer at Kingsgrove Sports, where I learned not just how to do repairs, but how to do a lot of them, quickly and well.
+Since 2015 I've worked with professional cricketers and still rely on their feedback to sharpen the quality of everything I make.

 Follow JPGavan on Instagram and Facebook.